keybase/saltpack-python/spec.md

     clients give instructions like, "To read this message, use [some other device]."
 Note that Mallory could modify the published recipients.
 - Sender privacy.
-Mallory can't tell who wrote a message, even though recipients see and verify the sender.
+Mallory can't tell who wrote a message, even though recipients can see and verify the sender.
   - Senders who want to be anonymous even to the recipients, can use an ephemeral key instead of their usual public key.
 - Repudiability.
 Recipients can forge messages that appear to be sent to them